10 Kitchen Lighting Design Ideas

 Add brightness and style to your kitchen with these lighting ideas from Instagram.

 Everyone loves a bright white kitchen, and we’re swooning over the gold pendants above the island in this beauty.
 But don’t underestimate the power of a well-placed skylight!
+It’s one of our favorite kitchen lighting ideas.

 The skylight in this kitchen by @thehomedoover allows beautiful natural light to pour in.
 A skylight makes a small kitchen feel bigger.
 It’s also great solution if you don’t have many (or any!) windows.